Denver Ecstatic Dance

 Body-Mind Connection

 Ecstatic dance is a joy-filled end in itself.
 Dancing is a receptive, harmonizing, and responsive act.
-In dance we embrace our bodies, interact with the musical, human, and spacial blessings around us, join these blessings on their own terms, and contribute new creation in return.
+In dance we embrace our bodies, interact with the musical, human, and spacial gifts around us, join these blessings on their own terms, and contribute new creation in return.

 Mood Booster